ukparliament/weeknotes.data-search/2018/37/index.md

 Samu's grin temporarily disappeared when he thought he might have made the noobest possible programming mistake and not checked for nulls.
 But he soldiered on and did not [think badly of Sir Tony Hoare](https://en.wikipedia.org/wiki/Tony_Hoare#Apologies_and_retractions).
 A [fix was deployed](https://github.com/ukparliament/Search/compare/62a8797e22c12ba47bb5c28e71d76f71f65dce6b...a509da1ccabfbbf1570b4a456ac1e5c130f771b8?diff=split#diff-54a72b6692c682e402df897d42ada6c9R25) within the hour.

-Mike continued to peer at the usage statistics for the Search Service, and found that only 1.38% of searches were affected since we introduced the fault.
-And that it wouldn't have been noticed by users because the search page just says no results when the underlying service fails.
+Mike continued to peer at the usage statistics for the Search Service and found that since the fault was introduced, only 1.38% of searches were affected.
+And that it wouldn't have been noticed by users because the search page just says 'no results' when the underlying service fails.
 Which in this case was actually true.
 So really 0% of searches were affected.

 ### On search.
 And indeed indexing